vleka4a/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

     S2S authentication enables both external user and non-interactive user access to Business Central online.
 Refer to [license guide](https://www.microsoft.com/licensing/product-licensing/dynamics365) for scenarios and usage.
 An application token with the `API.ReadWrite.All` scope is needed for accessing [!INCLUDE[prod_short](../developer/includes/prod_short.md)] APIs and web services.

 > [!NOTE]
 > When you use S2S authentication, you can now use the integration session to create scheduled tasks.
-This is supported on 21.2 and later versions of Business Central online.
+This option is available only on versionw 21.2 and later and only online.

 ## Business Central on-premises prerequisite